 How to Fix the Problem

 Often when people experience issues with their cooling system, they think that they need to add refrigerant.
 However, this is not a repair but a temporary fix to an ongoing problem.
 More importantly, it is in fact illegal to continually add refrigerant to a system that is known to be leaking.
 If you suspect this issue with your HVAC system, call a Buda HVAC technician who will be able to test your system for a leak in order to confirm if that is the problem.
 If your unit does have a leak, finding it and repairing it is the only legal option and ultimately the best thing for your system.

 If you have experienced evaporator coil leaks before and have had them replaced, then you should be aware of any chemicals that might be in your air causing the damage.
 You should also consider that the same air that caused holes in your coils is the same air you and your family breathe in daily.
 Having a home air purification system can help reduce the levels of toxins in your home.
 If you can change cleaning products, you might want to consider that as well.
 Also, having filtered fresh air intakes installed can do wonders for the quality of air in your home as well.

 Having your HVAC system regularly inspected and cleaned by a professional can stop unnecessary build up of dust and toxins as well as keeping your system working properly for the long haul.
 While it might seem tempting to clean your evaporator coils yourself, when it comes to your HVAC, it is best to hire a professional to avoid causing damage to your overall system that could end up costing you.
-If you suspect your system may have a leak, contact AirOne Heating & Air Conditioning today to consult a technician.
+If you suspect your system may have a leak, or need air conditioning repair in Buda, contact AirOne Heating & Air Conditioning today to consult a technician.